J. E. B. Stuart: Schools

-A middle school in Jacksonville, Florida is named for him.
+A middle school in Jacksonville, Florida, is named for him.
 A high school named after him on Munson's Hill in Falls Church, Virginia, opened in 1959.
 In early 2017, Fairfax County Public Schools established an Ad Hoc Working Committee to assist the Fairfax County School Board in determining whether to rename the Stuart High School in Virginia, in response to suggestions from students and local community members that FCPS should not continue to honor a Confederate general who fought in support of a cause dedicated to maintaining the institution of slavery in Virginia and other states.
 The creation of the committee followed the circulation of a petition started by actress Julianne Moore and Bruce Cohen in 2016, which garnered over 35,000 signatures in support of changing the school's name to one honoring the late United States Supreme Court Justice Thurgood Marshall.

 On July 27, 2017, the Fairfax County School Board approved a measure to change the school name no later than the start of the 2019 school year.
 The measure asked that "Stuart High School" be considered as a possibility for the new name.
 On October 27, 2017, the Fairfax County School Board voted to change the name of J.E.B.
 Stuart High School to "Justice High School."
 Board member Sandy Evans from the Mason District said that the name will honor Justice Thurgood Marshall, civil rights leader Barbara Rose Johns, U.S. Army officer Louis Gonzaga Mendez Jr., and all those who have fought for justice and equality.

-On June 18, 2018, the school board for Richmond Public Schools in Richmond, Virginia voted 6–1 to rename J. E. B. Stuart Elementary School to Barack Obama Elementary School.
+On June 18, 2018, the school board for Richmond Public Schools in Richmond, Virginia, voted 6–1 to rename J. E. B. Stuart Elementary School to Barack Obama Elementary School.
 On June 12, 2018, students of the school were given the opportunity to narrow down the choices for renaming the school from seven to three.
 Northside Elementary received 190 votes, Barack Obama Elementary earned 166 votes, and Wishtree Elementary received 127 votes.
 From there, the administration of Richmond Public Schools recommended to the school board that it rename the school after Barack Obama.
 Superintendent Jason Kamras said, "It's incredibly powerful that in the capital of the Confederacy, where we had a school named for an individual who fought to maintain slavery, that now we're renaming that school after the first black president.
 A lot of our kids, and our kids at J. E. B. Stuart, see themselves in Barack Obama."
 The student population of the newly named Barack Obama Elementary School is made up of more than 90 percent African-American children.

 Stuart Hall School is a Staunton, Virginia, co-educational school for students from pre-kindergarten to Grade 12, and it offers a boarding program from Grades 8 to 12.
-It was renamed in 1907 in honor of its most famous headmistress Mrs. Gen. Flora Cooke Stuart, the widow of Confederate cavalry leader Maj.
+It was renamed in 1907 in honor of its most famous headmistress, Mrs. Flora Cooke Stuart, the widow of Confederate cavalry leader Maj.
 Gen. J. E. B. Stuart.